FailAcademy/learning/wdp-vancouver/_slides/week-06/03-intro-to-wordpress.md

 ???

-Before proceeding a head, get them to try to make sense of the code above with a partner.
+Before proceeding ahead, get them to try to make sense of the code above with a partner.

 ---